aptise/peter_sslers/README.md

 The current solution:

-* there is a an "operation" hook to caches the most-recent "multi" and "single" cert for every domain onto the domain's record
+* there is a an API endpoint to cache the most-recent "multi" and "single" cert for every domain onto the domain's record (update-recents)
 * certificates *will not* be deactivated if they are the most-recent "multi" or "single" cert for any one domain.

 This means that a cert will stay active so long as any one domain has not yet-replaced it.